beejjorgensen/trn-4.0-test77/README.md

 they call it in the ghost town of Bodie, I'm keeping it in a state of arrested decay.

-## Config scripts

-I've included some `expect`-driven scripts that run the extremely-manual `./Configure` script.

-* `configbot.mac.local`: sets up for a Mac build and local install in `~/.local/bin` (so make sure that's in your `PATH`.
-* `configbot.archlinux`: sets up for a Linux build with installation in the system directories.
-Basically an AUR builder.

 ## Building

+If you're building for a local install in `~/.local/bin` on a Mac or Linux or you're doing an AUR build, you can run `./configbot` in the `src/` directory.
+This is just a front-end to various `configbot.*` scripts. *This uses the `expect` tool, so have that installed.*

+If you want to do the classic interactive configure, run `./Configure` instead.

-1. Run one of the above bot scripts or `./Configure` to do it manually.
+1. Run `./configbot` (automatic) or `./Configure` (manual)
 2. `make`
 3. `make install`